 1. Behavioral Health Crisis Services Parity.
-DHCS, DMHC and CDI oversee health care coverage in California.
-DHCS administers Medi-Cal, including both non-specialty and specialty mental health services; DMHC regulates commercial health plans operating in the state; and CDI issues guidance to CDI regulated health insurance companies.
-Numerous implementation partners are also involved, including County/Tribal Behavioral Health, CBOs, providers, associations, and others.
-CalHHS can and has already begun to coordinate with state and local entities to identify strategies and best practices to maximize Medi-Cal and commercial health plan reimbursement for behavioral health crisis services, including training and technical assistance.
-The ultimate goal is to achieve parity in behavioral health crisis care and sustainable funding for crisis services (see E.2).
+Both DHCS and DMHC oversee health care coverage in California.
+DHCS administers Medi-Cal, including both non-specialty and specialty mental health services, while DMHC regulates commercial health plans operating in the state.
+Numerous implementation partners are also involved, including County Behavioral Health, community-based organizations, providers, associations, and others.
+It is essential for CalHHS to coordinate with these departments and implementation partners to maximize Medi-Cal and commercial health plan reimbursement for behavioral health crisis services, with the goal of achieving parity in behavioral health crisis care and sustainable funding for crisis services.

-Accountability and Transparency
+Accountability/Transparency

-CalHHS should provide accountability so that systems and entities responsible for the care of individuals who are in crisis are better able to deliver quality services in a transparent manner.
+CalHHS should provide accountability so that all systems and entities responsible for the care of individuals who are in crisis are delivering quality services in a transparent manner.